RafaelAlthaus/RafaelAlthaus/README.md

 These are the technologies that I'm currently working with on a daily basis:

-- Java / PHP / JavaScript / MySQL / MongoDB / AWS;
+- Laravel / NodeJS / NextJS / React Native / MySQL / AWS;
-- And so many frameworks / libs such as Spring, Laravel, AdonisJS, React Native, etc.

 ### 🤝🏻 &nbsp;Get in touch